If your organization is interested in obtaining test certificates, please read the information below.

 The user information should be fictitious.
 You can also elect to use one of the naming fields to include the name of the project for which the user certificates are to be used, or perhaps the name of your organization.
 Such a convention would really only need to be exercised for organizational purposes.

-Step 2 - Provide the fictitious user information to the JITC PKI Team.
-The user test certificates will be generated and you will receive the instructions for retrieving them.
+Step 2 - Provide the request IDs to your corresponding Sponsor RA.
+The requests will be approved and you will receive the instructions for retrieving them.

 The same information and authorization requirements for a user certificate are also necessary for a server certificate.SERVER CERTIFICATES

-Step 1 - Contact the JITC Test Officers.
+Step 1 - Contact your Test RA or JITC Test Officers.

 NOTE: The following URL in Step 3 is only available to users on the NIPRNet/DREN, and is not accessible to the commercial Internet.
-If you are submitting your request from a commercial network, please send your CSR directly to the JITC Test Officers, who will submit the request for you.
+If you are submitting your request from a commercial network, please send your CSR directly to your Test RA or JITC Test Officers, who will submit the request for you.

 Step 4 - When generating a PKCS# 10 formatted certificate request and its associated key pair, use the RSA key algorithm with a *2048-bit* key length and the SHA1 with RSA signature algorithm if the selection is available.
 These are the algorithms designated for use in the DoD PKI.
 Server certificates issued by JITC will, in accordance with DoD PKI policy, have a distinguished name (DN) containing the following elements, in order: